ibm-cloud-docs/account/account_faq.md

 {:faq: data-hd-content-type='faq'}
 {:tip: .tip}

-# FAQs for account
+# FAQs for accounts
 {: #accountfaqs}

-FAQs for your {{site.data.keyword.cloud}} might include questions about lite accounts, reassigning users, account errors, or account tags.
+FAQs for your {{site.data.keyword.cloud}} might include questions about Lite accounts, reassigning users, account errors, or account tags.
 To find all FAQs for {{site.data.keyword.cloud_notm}}, see our FAQ library.
 {: shortdesc}

 ## How do I create an account?